 What if I told you there’s a way to get those moments back?

-The boys would wait up until my husband arrived so they could have dinner and enjoy time with him.
-The downside was we were both too exhausted to entertain them and we’d hand them our cell phones before bed.
-They would each tire themselves out watching Blippi and Ryan’s ToyReview.
+My firstborn would wait up until my husband arrived to have dinner as a family and spend time with him.
+The downside was that my husband and I were too exhausted to entertain him and would hand him acell phone before bed.

 I know it was terrible, right?